 Tell us your story.
 We know that everyone is in a different place in their leadership journey.
 Appropriate answers include specific examples that help illustrate how participating in this program at this time will help your identified goals.

 Nominators help us get to know you better.
 A “Nominator” should be someone familiar with your talent, experience, and passion for civic engagement, and who can speak to your strengths.
 Nominators may be supervisors, managers, or a leader of a volunteer position to which you devote a significant degree of your time and talent.
-We know family may be our biggest fans, however strong applications include Nominators who are not family relatives.
+We know family may be our biggest fans, however strong applications include Nominator who is not a family relative.
 Additionally, you may not serve as your own Nominator.

-Disability Lead requires two Nominators to apply.
-We require at least one Nominator be from a professional context.
-Once you submit your Nominator information in the application, your nominators will be notified via email with a link to the Nominator form along with the date of your chosen deadline.
-It is your responsibility as the applicant to ensure that your Nominators receive their forms and are aware of your deadline.
-Disability Lead will not follow up with Nominators unless specifically asked to address a technical issue.
+Disability Lead requires one Nominator to apply.
+Once you submit your Nominator information in the application, your nominator will be notified via email with a link to the Nominator form along with the date of your chosen deadline.
+It is your responsibility as the applicant to ensure that your Nominator receive their forms and is aware of your deadline.

-You will receive an email confirmation once you submit your application, as well as when your Nominators submit their nomination forms.
-After all three pieces of your application are in (your application, plus the two nominator forms), Disability Lead staff will reach out regarding next steps.
+You will receive an email confirmation once you submit your application, as well as when your Nominator submits their nomination form.
+After both pieces of your application are in (your application, plus the nominator form), Disability Lead staff will reach out regarding next steps.

 You can save and return to your application by accessing your unique link that is emailed directly to you upon saving your application.
 You are encouraged to save work in a separate document in case you experience technical difficulties.
 You can either opt to have a link sent to you or create an account with our application system (Jotform), or sign up with your Google or Facebook account.